Awared teachers may get to choose place of transfer

 review meeting of the department where Primary and Secondary Education Minister Suresh Kumar proposed the idea.”

-The minister proposed the idea to encourage teachers to claim the awards and also to increase the number of teacher awards at the state level, to improve the quality of education.
+The minister proposed the idea to encourage teachers to claim the awards and also to increase the number of teaching awards at the state level, to improve the quality of education.

 “If we increase the number of awards, teachers will definitely strive to claim the same by putting efforts in classrooms.
-This will result in increase in the quality of education at government schools, because performance of students is also one of the criteria during selection for awards,” sources said.
+This will result in an increase in the quality of education at government schools because the performance of students is also one of the criteria during selection for awards,” sources said.

 However, officials of the department have cautioned that the proposal may lead to lobbying at the local level.